-the-government measure be used while CBO and OMB supported a "market-valuation oriented measurement approach, which calculates the economic benefit borrowers receive as a result of obtaining federal, rather than private sector, loans."
+Senate Budget Committee all recommended that federal credit be measured by the net present value of credit subsidies.
+68 But, GAO and the Senate Budget Committee recommended a cost-tothe-government measure be used while CBO and OMB supported a "market-valuation oriented measurement approach, which calculates the economic benefit borrowers receive as a result of obtaining federal, rather than private sector, loans."69

-Currently, the FCRA requires the discounting of expected cash flows at the interest rate on Treasury securities (the rate at which the government borrows money).
-CBO's report on federal credit subsidies examined two ways of including the market price for risk: risk-adjusted discount rates and options-pricing methods.
+A CBO study on federal credit subsidies examined two ways of including the market price for risk: risk-adjusted discount rates and options-pricing methods.
 The risk-adjusted discount rate (ADR) method "adds a spread-the difference between the interest rate on a Treasury security and the rate on a risky security-to Treasury rates and uses the resulting adjusted rate to discount expected cash flows associated with a loan."
 The ADR method results in a higher discount rate for both costs and revenues and, with a few exceptions for negative subsidies, raises the net cost of credit programs.
+70 Thus, the ADR method would result in larger budgetary costs for federal credit programs.

 An option is a contract that gives the buyer the right, but not the obligation, to buy or sell a specified quantity of an instrument at a specific price within a specified period of time, regardless of the market price of that instrument.
-The general idea behind options-pricing methods is that assets with the same payoffs must have the same price; otherwise, investors would have the opportunity to earn a risk-free profit by buying low and selling high.
-The options-pricing method is likely to be more accurate than the ADR method but only when the necessary data and model are available.
+The general idea behind options-pricing methods is that assets with the same payoffs must have the same price; otherwise, investors would have the opportunity to earn a risk-free profit by buying low and selling high."
+An options-pricing method is likely to be more accurate than the ADR method but only when the necessary data and model are available.
 Options-pricing models are seldom used to value credit provided to individuals; instead the use of the ADR method is usually appropriate.
 Option-pricing methods are usually better than ADR methods in valuing credit provided to commercial enterprises.
-The best method to use varies for other credit programs such as "loan assistance to sovereign states, municipalities, and special-purpose enterprises."
+The best method to use varies for other credit programs such as "loan assistance to sovereign states, municipalities, and special-purpose enterprises."72

 As an example of the process, CBO applied a type of options pricing-the binomial pricing method-to calculate the risk-adjusted cost of extending federal loan guarantees to Chrysler in 1980 and to America West Airlines (AWA) in 2002.
 CBO computed that the market-value loss of the Chrysler loan guarantee was \$239.0 million instead of the Treasury-rate loss of \$107.6 million.
-CBO also found that the calculated market-value loss was \$26.3 million for the AWA loan guarantee instead of a gain of \$47.4 million using Treasury interest rates.
+73 CBO also found that the calculated market-value loss was \$26.3 million for the AWA loan guarantee instead of a gain of \$47.4 million using Treasury interest rates.
+74